-Work Group Printer - This is a printer with a small number of users and is normally physically very close to the intended user group.
+Workgroup Printer - This is a printer with a small number of users and is normally physically very close to the intended user group.
 It is typically a low speed printer with a limited feature set geared to the requirements of the group.
 Routine maintenance, such as loading paper and clearing paper jams, is usually performed by the current user.
 The configuration of the printer for special jobs, such as the need for a unique paper size or color, is also handled by the user requiring the configuration.

-Enterprise Printer - This printer may typically support more users, have a higher speed, and have a higher duty cycle rating than a Work Group Printer, but the primary difference is in the features, location, and maintenance.
+Enterprise Printer - This printer may typically support more users, have a higher speed, and have a higher duty cycle rating than a Workgroup Printer, but the primary difference is in the features, location, and maintenance.
 An enterprise printer is normally located in a central location with most users not physically close.
-The users access to the printer may be limited and maintenance is only performed by assigned personnel.
+The user's access to the printer may be limited and maintenance is only performed by assigned personnel.
 Features such as paper size and type are normally fixed and not easily modified for special use.
-Enterprise printers tend to have more post-processing features, such as punching, folding, stapling, etc., than Work Group printers.
+Enterprise printers tend to have more post-processing features, such as punching, folding, stapling, etc., than Workgroup printers.

-Production Printer - This printer is designed for high speed and a very high duty cycle compared to the Work Group and Enterprise printers.
+Production Printer - This printer is designed for high speed and a very high duty cycle compared to the Workgroup and Enterprise printers.
 It is normally contained in a data center and jobs typically are centrally scheduled rather than sent ad-hoc from a group of users.
-This class of printer is expected to have a significant more consumables, such as paper, toner, etc, and memory capacity than the other classes.
+This class of printer is expected to consume significantly more supplies such as paper, toner, etc, and memory capacity than the other classes.